July 2022

 Why do Korean hikers clap so much?

 If you’ve ever gone hiking in Korea, odds are you’ve encountered an older person walking along the trail who's busy clapping, clapping their fists, clapping behind their head, clapping quite passionately in fact.
 Like me, you might have wondered why.
-I had my theories but was never sure.
-Well, after all these years in Korea, after all the times I’d seen some colorfully-dressed ajossi or ajuma, clad in their K2 outfits and fancy hiking shoes, clapping along, I finally learned why they do that after I happened to notice a sign at Wondo’s Botanical Garden which explained it.
+I had my theories.
+It has something to do with health.
+But I was never sure.
+Well, after all these years in Korea, after all the times I’d seen some colorfully-dressed ajossi or ajuma clad in their K2 outfits and fancy hiking shoes, clapping along, I finally learned why they do that after I happened to notice a sign at Wondo’s Botanical Garden which explained it.

 It’s quite interesting.
 It works on the same principles as acupuncture and is considered an oriental medicine.
 In case you’re curious, “clap” is 박수 (pronounced, baksoo) in Korean, not to be confused with “watermelon” which is 수박 (pronounced, soobak).